mrc2rules/AsusTUF-Help-Guide/CONTRIBUTING.md

 ---
 Next, simply add a new line under your content-relevant page group in the `* [Your page's title](page1/example1.md)` format.

-If none of the groups include your content, you may add a new group by simply adding `## GROUP NAME HERE` in a new line.
+If none of the groups are suitable for your content, you may add a new group by simply adding `## GROUP NAME HERE` in a new line.

 > [!NOTE]
 > The directory link must only include the section inside the language directory.